What are ‘informal’ capability procedures?

 Should it be made clear that I am on informal capability?

-You should be given a set timeframe where your performance will be reviewed, after which a decision will be made whether to progress to formal capability or to resume the normal appraisal cycle.
+You should be given a set timeframe where your performance will be reviewed, after which a decision will be made whether to progress to formal capability or to remain within the normal appraisal cycle.

 What should I do if I am placed on formal capability?